ATarren/atarren.github.io/about/index.md

     {% include image.html url="/images/more.jpeg" description="Nearby Burlington Bay, Where I often Paddle and Rock climb." %}

-    <p>At present I am in the department of mathematics at University of Vermont, where I am completing a masters in applied math.
+    <p>At present I am in the department of mathematics at the University of Vermont, where I am completing a masters in applied math.
 I'm also a teaching assistant in the department, instructing Calculus 019 Sections and assisting with Real Analysis and Linear Algebra. </p>

 {% include image.html url="/images/me.jpg" description="One of my favorite activities." %}